Kilohana Temporary Housing

 - USACE received a FEMA mission assignment Oct.
 28, 2023, to provide conceptual design, site preparation, and construction for temporary housing.
 FEMA is responsible for the procurement and installation of the actual temporary housing units.
 Our contractor began site preparations began May 6.

-- The site is on hard rock, so blasting will need to be done to install utilities and grade the site.
-Blasting will be done by Blasting Technology, Inc., of Kihei, Hawaii.
+- The site is on hard rock, so blasting was required to install utilities and grade the site.
+Blasting was done by Blasting Technology, Inc., of Kihei, Hawaii.

-- As of Sept.
-25, 2024, the sewer line is approximately 25% complete and utilities installation is approximately 63%.
+- As of Nov.
+20, 2024, the sewer line is approximately 75% complete and utilities installation is approximately 78% complete.
 The estimated completion date is March 15, 2025.

 Debris and Ash Removal